aws-neuron/aws-neuron-sdk/docs/tensorflow-neuron/tutorial-NeuronCore-Group.md

-# Tutorial: Enabling NeuronCore Group with 4 NeuronCores
+# Tutorial: Configuring NeuronCore Groups
 In this tutorial you will learn how to enable a NeuronCore group running TensorFlow Resnet-50 model

 ## Steps Overview: